phuston/flasktoolbox/README.md

 to run the application, and head over to http://127.0.0.1:5000/, and you should see your hello world greeting.
 It might not look very different, but you're now working with a much more powerful format of representing information through HTML.

+#### Getting Input

+What use is a web application if you can't get any data back from the user?
+Let's set up a simple page.
+Here's what our end goal is.

+1. A simple login page upon opening the web page.
+This will have an input form where the user will input their name.
+2. Upon clicking a submit button, the user will be greeted by a page that says their name.

+Let's get started.

 ### Going Further

 1. Learn more about [Django](https://www.djangoproject.com/) - an alternative to Flask.
 They don't have many major differences other than some small quirks in conventions and style.
 See [here](https://wakatime.com/blog/25-pirates-use-flask-the-navy-uses-django) for more analysis.